elecyug/OLA-POWERBI-DASHBOARD/README.md

 - **Vehicle Type Analysis**: Booking volume, revenue, and distance metrics

 ## 📁 Files
-- `ola.pdf`: Contains screenshots and summaries of the Power BI dashboard
+- `ola.pdf`: Contains screenshots and the Power BI dashboard

 ## 🔗 Connect
 Feel free to reach out or explore more projects on my profile!